-I like to spend time on 2 platforms at a time so that I enjoy using them and also, build my blog.
+I like to spend time on 2 platforms at a time to enjoy using them and build my blog.
 Recently, it’s Pinterest and Twitter.
-But, other than that, I have my own facebook group that I like to pay attention to.
+But, other than that, I have my own Facebook group that I like to pay attention to.

 Most bloggers often procrastinate, do you too?
 If yes, how do you stay motivated?

 Oh, that’s a big one.

 Yes, I procrastinate a lot.
 I talk to another blogger and just know what they are doing.
 Hang out in Facebook groups and answer some questions.
 Read other people’s blogs.

 Tools on which you rely most and are favorite?